email: roadarch@outlook.com

 Reidsville, NC

 This Central Park building in West Memphis housed the Candied Apple Spot when this photo was taken in 2010.
 By 2013, the building housed Wings & Wingettes, a fried chicken plate.
-By 2016, the building was vacant.
-It was still vacant in 2021. [map]
+Since at least 2016, the building has been vacant. [map]

 This Central Park in Sunset now houses Grounds for Coffee. [map]